Running a HTTPS website with Let's encrypt (for free)

 Step 7: Link the certbot command

-So that it will be available whenever you type certbot
+So that it will be available whenever you type certbot in your command prompt

 |